Kings Forward Out For Remainder Of The Season

 Feb 19, 2026

-Of the Sacramento Kings' twelve victories this season, only three came with forward Domantas Sabonis in the lineup.
-Clearly, a season to forget, the Kings are the worst team in the NBA, and Sabonis managed to play just nineteen games before being officially ruled out for the remainder of the schedule following meniscus surgery.
+Of the Sacramento Kings’ twelve victories this season, only three came with forward Domantas Sabonis in the lineup.
+Clearly a season to forget, the Kings are the worst team in the NBA, and Sabonis managed to play just nineteen games before being officially ruled out for the remainder of the schedule following meniscus surgery.

-One of the main pieces of the Kings' roster since coming to Sacramento from Indiana as part of a trade package for Tyrese Haliburton at the 2022 trade deadline, Sabonis has been a double-double threat on a nightly basis.
-An All-Star in 2022-23 and three-time league-leading rebounder, Sabonis helped to make the Kings relevant again as they advanced to the playoffs for the first time in sixteen years.
+One of the main pieces of the Kings’ roster since coming to Sacramento from Indiana as part of a trade package for Tyrese Haliburton at the 2022 trade deadline, Sabonis has been a double-double threat on a nightly basis.
+An All-Star in 2022–23 and a three-time league-leading rebounder, Sabonis helped make the Kings relevant again as they advanced to the playoffs for the first time in sixteen years.

 Had he been healthy throughout the season, Sabonis may have been dealt at the beginning of the month to a contender who was looking for a proven inside presence.
 Now the Kings will have to hope that a team that just fell short of title aspirations may be looking for a veteran forward to get them over the hump next season and is willing to part ways with some future youth to do so.